mwrnd/notes/XDMA_Communication/README.md

 #### Floating-Point Block

-Add a [Floating-Point](https://docs.xilinx.com/v/u/en-US/pg060-floating-point) block in the stream as an example of something useful.
+Add a [Floating-Point](https://docs.xilinx.com/v/u/en-US/pg060-floating-point) block to the stream as an example of something useful.
 Connect its `S_AXIS` inputs to the `M??_AXIS` outputs of the *AXI4-Stream Broadcaster*.
 Each pair of 32-bit=4-byte single precision floating-point values in the 64-Bit=8-Byte Host-to-Card (H2C) stream gets multiplied to produce a floating-point value in the 64-Bit=8-Byte Card-to-Host (C2H) stream.
 Half as many reads from C2H are necessary as writes to H2C.

 The floating-point blocks are set up to multiply their inputs.

 ![Floating-Point Block Settings](img/Floating-Point_Settings.png)

-Full DSP usage is allowed to maximize throughput.
+Full DSP usage is set to maximize throughput.

 ![Floating-Point Block Optimization Settings](img/Floating-Point_Optimizations.png)